01builders/nova/README.md

 # Improved Cosmos SDK Upgrading System

 This repository contains an improved Cosmos SDK Upgrading system (codename: `nova`).
-Sync from genesis or upgrade a Cosmos SDK chain seemlessly for the node operators, without binary switch.
+Sync from genesis or upgrade a Cosmos SDK chain seamlessly for the node operators, without binary switch.

 ## Features